Giganotosaurus: Discovery

 In a 1997 interview, Coria estimated Giganotosaurus to have been 13.7 (45 ft) to 14.3 (47 ft) m long and weighing 8 to 10 MT based on new material, larger than Carcharodontosaurus.
 Sereno countered that it would be difficult to determine a size range for a species based on few, incomplete specimens, and both paleontologists agreed that other aspects of these dinosaurs were more important than settling the "size contest".
 In 1998, the paleontologist Jorge O. Calvo and Coria assigned a partial left dentary bone (part of the lower jaw) containing some teeth (MUCPv-95) to Giganotosaurus.
 It had been collected by Calvo near Los Candeleros in 1988 (found in 1987), who described it briefly in 1989, while noting it may have belonged to a new theropod taxon.
 Calvo and Coria found the dentary to be identical to that of the holotype, though 8% larger at 62 cm (24 in).
 Though the rear part of it is incomplete, they proposed that the skull of the holotype specimen would have been 1.80 m long, and estimated the skull of the larger specimen to have been 1.95 m long, the longest skull of any theropod.

-In 1999, Calvo referred an incomplete tooth, (MUCPv-52), to Giganotosaurus; this specimen was discovered near Lake Ezequiel Ramos Mexia in 1987 by A. Delgado, and is therefore the first known fossil of the genus.
+In 1999, Calvo assigned an incomplete tooth, (MUCPv-52), to Giganotosaurus; this specimen was discovered near Lake Ezequiel Ramos Mexia in 1987 by A. Delgado, and is therefore the first known fossil of the genus.
 Calvo further suggested that some theropod trackways and isolated tracks (which he made the basis of the ichnotaxon Abelichnus astigarrae in 1991) belonged to Giganotosaurus, based on their large size.
 The largest tracks are 50 cm long with a pace of 130 cm, and the smallest is 36 cm long with a pace of 100 cm.
 The tracks are tridactyl (three-toed) and have large and coarse digits, with prominent claw impressions.
 Impressions of the digits occupy most of the track-length, and one track has a thin heel.
 Though the tracks were found in a higher stratigraphic level than the main fossils of Giganotosaurus, they were from the same strata as the single tooth and some sauropod dinosaurs that are also known from the same strata as Giganotosaurus.